deepslater/Equilibrium/README.md

 ## Installation

-Download the recommended mod version for the Minecraft version you're playing from the packages section of this repository.
+Download the recommended mod version for the Minecraft version you're playing from the releases section of this repository.
 Take it from your download directory and place it in the `mods` folder in `.minecraft`.

 ## Configuration